panzerdp/dmitripavlutin.com/content/posts/116-array-numbers-sort/index.md

 const mutatedArray = array.sort([comparator]);
 ```

-Using this function you can control how items are ordered in the array.
+Using this function you can control how element are ordered in the array during sorting.

 If `comparator(a, b)` returns:

 * A negative number `< 0`:  then `a` is placed before `b`
 * A positive number `> 0`: then `b` is placed before `a`
-* Zero `0`:  then the position of the compared items doesn't change
+* Zero `0`:  then the position of the compared elements doesn't change

-To correctly sort numbers in ascending order, let's use the comparator function:
+To correctly sort numbers in ascending order, let's use the following comparator function:

 ```javascript
 const numbers = [10, 5, 11];